dedoussis/icloud-hide-my-email-browser-extension/README.md

 ### TODOs

-- [ ] iCloudClient to use Cookies (through tough-cookie)
 - [ ] Ability to modify the label and note of existing HME addresses
-- [ ] Options page to validate client token
 - [ ] CI and maybe CD
 - [ ] Dependabot